ideal-lab5/pallets/docs/integration.md

 Make sure the `enable_http_requests` is set to `true` in the `sc_offchain::OffchainWorkerOptions`.

-### (Optional) Add Authority Keys
+### Add Authority Keys

-This is an optional step that should only be done in a testing environment.
-To add initial keys for an authority's OCW (e.g. Alice), add the following code inside of the if statement:
+To add initial keys for an authority's OCW (e.g. Alice) you can do one of these:

+#### a.
+Programatically - ONLY FOR DEV ENVS

+Add this code inside of the if statement:
 ``` rust
 if config.offchain_worker.enabled {
     sp_keystore::Keystore::sr25519_generate_new(